lawlawson/inspiring-interns-project/README.md

 ## Installation/Running Locally

 I have not included the node modules in the repository for this project, so if you wish to run the project locally you will have to install them.
+To get started fork the repo and go to the project folder in your terminal.

-Install
+**Install**

 To install the required dependencies use the following command: